 We model the annealing of semiflexible filaments as an irreversible reaction whereby an $i$-mer and a $j$-mer form an $i+j$-mer (Fig.~\ref{fig:sketch}).
 The reaction rate constant $K_{i,j}$ generically depends on the lengths of the reacting filaments \cite{berg1985diffusion}.
 Filaments undergo annealing \textit{via} reactive sites (monomers) located at their ends that bind immediately upon contact, and we assume the system is dilute enough to ignore steric constraints, \textit{e.g.}, entanglements \cite{doi1988theory,lang2018disentangling}.
 We also neglect hydrodynamic interactions, and describe filament dynamics with the Rouse model \cite{doi1988theory}.
 Finally, our scaling discussion ignores numerical prefactors as well as length polydispersity, and thus considers a single typical contour length $L$ and reaction rate constant $K(L)$.

 The annealing rate of a collection of filaments of length $L$ stems from the dynamics of their reaction sites~\cite{wilemski1974diffusion1,wilemski1974diffusion2,sunagawa1975theory,doi1975diffusion,degennes1982kinetics1,degennes1982kinetics2}.
 To describe it, we assume a scaling form $x(t) \propto t^\alpha$ for the root-mean squared displacement of one such site.
 For normal diffusion, $\alpha=1/2$, while $\alpha=1/4$ at short times in a long Gaussian polymer \cite{doi1988theory}.
 If $\alpha > 1/d$, with $d$ the dimension of space, the monomer explores space in a \textit{non-compact} manner.
-Then, only a small fraction of the spanned volume $x(t)^d$ is visited during the time interval $t$.
-Denoting the monomer size by $b$, we assume that the reactants are uniformly distributed before the reaction and that the reaction takes place immediately when the reactants come within a distance $\approx b$.
+This means that, if we approximate this exploration as a discrete process in which a site of volume $b^d$ (with $b$ the monomer size) is visited at each step, the number of sites visited at time $t$ is much smaller than $[x(t)/b]^d$.
+We assume that the reactants are uniformly distributed before the reaction and that the reaction takes place immediately when the reactants come within a distance $\approx b$.
 Then, in $d=3$ \cite{degennes1982kinetics1}

 where $\tau_b$ is the time a monomer takes to move over a distance $b$.
 In the regimes considered below, this results in $K(L) \propto L^{-\lambda}$, where the exponent $\lambda \geq 0$ depends on the physical process underlying the motion of the reactive sites.
 The number density of filaments $\nu$ evolves as $\dot \nu = - K(L) \nu^2$.
 Since $\nu = cb/L$, with $c$ the total monomer density, this implies $L(t) \propto t^{1/(1+\lambda)}$~\cite{vandongen1985dynamic,vandongen1988scaling,meakin1988scaling}.